The DJI Spark is a great little drone that has been around for a long time now. I can still see people flying it around.

 If you try all the above solutions but still can’t revive your dead battery, it’s perhaps time to order a new one from DJI or from their Amazon store.

 - 16 min flight time.*

 - Check flight time left in real-time.

 Batteries are critical components and need great care.
-It is always best to follow the manufacturer’s recommendation specially when it comes to storing your batteries properly.
+It is always best to follow the manufacturer’s recommendation, especially when it comes to storing your batteries properly.

 I hope this guide was helpful.
-If any of the above method helped you revive your battery, do mention it in the comments and let other people know as well.
+If any of the above methods helped you revive your battery, do mention it in the comments and let other people know as well.